Cheng-I-Lin/league-of-legends-analysis/README.md

   frameborder="0"
 ></iframe>

 Based on the hypothesis test, which performed 500 iterations of permutation tests on the dataset, the resulting p-value is **0.0**, thus the null hypothesis is **rejected** as the p-value is lower than the significance level of **0.05**.
 Since there's a statistically significant result, this suggests that the distribution between KDA ratios for teams that secured the first dragon kill and teams that did not is different.
-Consequently, this shows
+Consequently, it demontrates that first dragon kills can have a significant positive impact on the teams' performances in terms of an increased KDA ratio.

 ## Framing a Prediction Problem
 From the hypothesis testing, it's statistically significant to conclude that securing the first dragon kill can lead to a better team performance.
 Therefore, we can try to predict if a team would win or lose a game given whether they obtained the first dragon kill or not along with some other important team statistics.